What It's Really Like Inside Buckingham Palace

 The Great Outdoors: You could fit four Wembley Stadiums, or 30 American football fields, into the queen's 39-acre garden—the largest private garden in London.
 It's divided into three main areas: a rose garden which abuts Hyde Park, and where sits the 15-foot Waterloo Vase, spoils from the Napoleonic Wars; Harrisons, which includes the massive lawn; and a less manicured area called the Yard.
 A bevy of bees are housed in four wooden palaces that sit on an island in a 3-acre man-made lake in the Yard, so rest assured the honey served at the palace is organic.
 There are 25 different varieties of roses planted in the rose garden, including one created in honor of the Duke of Cambridge called the Royal William.

-One Stop Shop: The queen usually makes hundreds of engagements a year and also spends time at her Sandringham and Balmoral estates, as well as Windsor Castle and Holyrood Palace, but if she didn't want to leave Buckingham Palace, she doesn't have to—nor does her staff, unless they need fast cash.
-Really more like a village unto itself, BP has a swimming pool, a chapel, a post office, a doctor's office equipped for surgeries, a movie theater, a staff cafeteria and, since 2001, an ATM in the basement that's reserved for the royals.
-While the queen herself was born at her grandfather's home in Mayfair, she gave birth to sons Prince Charles, Prince Andrew and Prince Edward at the palace.
-(Princess Anne was born at Clarence House, which was her grandmother, the Queen Mother's, home at the time.)
+One Stop Shop: The queen regularly spends Christmas at Sandringham and Easter at Windsor Castle, plus she takes a summer vacation at Balmoral and spends a week entertaining at the Palace of Holyroodhouse, both in Scotland.
+But if she didn't want to leave Buckingham Palace, she doesn't have to—nor does her staff, unless they need fast cash.

+Really more like a village unto itself, BP has a swimming pool, a chapel, a post office, a doctor's office, a movie theater, a staff cafeteria and, since 2001, an ATM in the basement (reportedly provided by Coutts, a private banking firm) that's reserved for the royals, though the queen herself doesn't ever carry cash. .If she wants to see her own face, she can just look in the mirror, after all.

 Royal Collection Trust/ Her Majesty Queen Elizabeth II 2015

-An Unlimited Larder: If only it was Hillary Clinton coming for a state visit—apparently the queen is also a big fan of hot sauce and always has Tabasco on hand in her pantry.
+An Unlimited Larder: Lady leaders and their hot sauce.
+The queen is said to be a big fan of the condiment and always has Tabasco on hand in her pantry.
 She's said to start her day off with a bowl of Special K (which makes us wonder if that's why cornflakes are always an option at the B&Bs around town…) and Her Majesty prefers Darjeeling tea.
 As for nibbles, she's partial to Walkers shortbread, Coca-Cola, luxury chocolates such as Prestat and Charbonnel et Walker, a daily piece of homemade (by her chefs, that is) chocolate biscuit cake, and we know she likes to keep bowls of nuts throughout her residence for insta-snacking at her leisure.

-It's Always 5 O'clock Somewhere: The queen's favorite cocktail is gin and vermouth (Dubonnet is her brand) on the rocks with a twist of lemon, and she's said to enjoy one daily before lunch, then take wine with her meal.
-Champagne (Bollinger has had the royal warrant since 1884) is reserved for the evenings and, of course, celebratory toasts—though there are reports that the queen doesn't much like champagne, so she'll only have a sip whenever it's poured.
+It's Always 5 o'clock Somewhere: The queen's favorite cocktail is gin and vermouth (Dubonnet is her brand) on the rocks with a twist of lemon, and she at least used to enjoy one daily before lunch, then take wine with her meal, but her former chef Darren McGrady told Channel 5 that she prefers her daily drink at night (followed by a sweet German wine at dinner).
+Champagne (Bollinger was the first brand to receive the Royal Warrant, in 1884) comes out for celebratory toasts—and on a nightly basis before she goes to bed, according to the queen's cousin Margaret Rhodes.

+Watering Hole: BP used to have its own bar, the queen's former press secretary Dickie Arbiter reveals, but they had to close it because the staff was getting soused.
+Arbiter also noted that he regularly used the pool when he was employed by the palace.

 Royal Collection Trust/ Her Majesty Queen Elizabeth II 2015